-You can integrate Jamf Pro with Apple's Global Service Exchange (GSX).
+You can integrate Jamf Pro 10.15.0 or later with Apple's Global Service Exchange (GSX).

 Before you can integrate Jamf Pro with GSX, you must have the following:

 - A GSX Account with the "Manager" or "Administrator" role, access to Web Services, and access to coverage/warranty information

 - An Apple certificate